Thursday 19 March 2026

 Australians travelling to Indonesia and Bali in 2026 have new border rules to comply with.

-Before arriving in Indonesia by plane or boat, tourists must complete an arrival card and apply for an e-Visa on Arrival (e-VOA).
+Before arriving in Indonesia by plane or boat, tourists must complete an All Indonesia Arrival Card card and apply for an e-Visa on Arrival (e-VOA).
+This must be applied for 72 hours before you arrive and you get a QR Code that you must show to officers upon landing.

 Both can be completed on the All Indonesia website at allindonesia.imigrasi.go.id or on evisa.imigrasi.go.id, according to the Australian Government's Smartraveller.

-If you do not apply for an e-VOA at least 48 hours in advance of your travel to Indonesia, you can still apply for a regular Visa on Arrival (VOA) at certain international airports, including Jakarta, Bali, and Lombok.
+If you do not apply for an e-VOA in advance of your travel to Indonesia, you can still apply for a regular Visa on Arrival (VOA) at certain international airports, including Jakarta, Bali, and Lombok, but you will need to wait in line when you arrive.

 These new rules came into force on October 1, 2025.